maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 </figure>

 ### Machining
 Just like I did in the CNC week, I used Solidworks with HSMWorks and the KineticNC post-processor.
+More explanation is available on that week to understand how to use the CNC machine!

 **1. 2D pocket with a 6mm flat mill to get rid of most of the material around the spinning top:
 **